apache/infrastructure-website/content/pages/hosting-external-agent.md

 Title: Host a Jenkins or Buildbot agent

 Individuals and organizations can support the work of the ASF and its projects by hosting Jenkins or Buildbot agents on virtual machines in their own systems.
+Donors often provide this service to make available extra build resources for a project that needs more than Infra can easily provide.

 **Notes**
   - Ubuntu is a core supported OS at the ASF and we do not need any external hosting by individuals at this time.